ibm-build-lab/terraform-ibm-cloud-pak/examples/iaf/README.md

 - `resource_group`: Resource group where the cluster is running.
 - `entitled_registry_user_email`: username or email address of the user owner of the entitlement key.
 There is no default value, so this variable is required.
 - `entitled_registry_key`: Entitlement key for above user.
 Get the entitlement key from https://myibm.ibm.com/products-services/containerlibrary
+- `cluster_config_path`: Directory to place kube config.
+For Schematic, it's recommended to use `/tmp/.schematics/.kube/config`

 ### Verify